-Intelligent Provisioning 3.30 and later includes HPE Rapid Setup Software.
-When you launch F10 mode from the POST screen, you are prompted to select whether you want to enter the Intelligent Provisioning or HPE Rapid Setup Software mode.

-NOTE: After you have selected a mode, you must reprovision the server to change the mode that launches when you boot to F10.
+- Rapid Setup Software is only available on the ProLiant 300 Series servers or below.
+When you launch F10 mode from the POST screen, you are prompted to select whether you want to enter the Intelligent Provisioning or HPE Rapid Setup Software mode. - After you have selected a mode, you must reprovision the server to change the mode that launches when you boot to F10.